slwu89/SupplyChainOptimization.jl/README.md

 The first set of constraints is related to ensuring that there is a logically consistent relationship between product storage, products sent and recieved, and sent and recieved products respect the limitations on the lanes to and from storage areas.

-  1. Storage sites with initial inventory are reflected in stored at start, the amount of product at the start of a time step.
+  1. Storage sites that have initial inventory have it added to stored at start.
   2. Storage sites without initial inventory (i.e. 0) have less than or equal to the amount at the end (consistency).
   3. Products recieved through a shipping lane at $t$ are equal to those sent through that lane at time $t-l_{\text{time}}$.
   4. No products can be recieved through a shipping lane at time 0.